Dissipation-Shaped Quantum Geometry in Nonlinear Transport: Expansion of DC Conductivity in Gamma

 The total kinetic contribution is $\sigma_{abc}^{\text{kin}} = T_3 + T_4$.
 We apply IBP to $T_3$ [Eq.~\eqref{Term3-0}] with respect to $k_a$.

 Using the chain rule $\partial_a f_n^{(3)} = f_n^{(4)} v_n^a$:

 The total intraband contribution simplifies to:

 This result highlights that the specific mechanism of dissipation (fermionic bath) dictates the NESS structure such that a purely kinetic, ballistic response survives in the intrinsic $\left(\Gamma^0\right)$ limit, originating from the Polygamma functions discussed in Section~\ref{Fully-Intraband-Coefficient}.
-This contrasts with models assuming white-noise disorder, where this term is absent.
+This contrasts with models assuming RTAs.

 To improve numerical stability, we can reduce the order of the derivative on the Fermi function by integration by parts over the Brillouin Zone, and rewrite $\sigma^{\text{kin}}_{abc}$ as: